 Air Passenger Duty is not payable on some long haul flights departing from Northern Ireland, and rates will likely be changing for some flights departing from Scotland in the near future.

-Some airlines will proactively refund the money back to your payment card or email instructions to you explaining how you can get your APD back.
+Some airlines will automatically refund the money back to your payment card, or email instructions to you explaining how you can get your APD back.

-Here is how some of the most popular airlines that fly from the UK are handling Air Passenger Duty refunds:
+Here is how some of the most popular airlines flying from the UK are handling APD refunds: